| CloserLook > John > John 5: 1-16 |

 No, it wasn't

-important that he was walking for the first time in 38 years; the only
+important that he was walking for the first time in 38 years.
+The only thing

 conveyed himself away, a multitude being in that place."